pbies/perl-scripts/README.md

 1. Download the script to empty folder
 2. Go to script folder
-3. Run "script_name" with eventually added options or folders/files
+3. Run "script_name" with eventually added options or folder/file names

 ## Prerequisites